decent-bet/platform-frontend/docs/setting-up-a-private-network.md

 2. **Add as a peer to the main node**
-   To add the node as a peer to the main node, type in **admin.nodeInfo** and you should see something like this
+   To add the node as a peer to the main node, type in **admin.nodeInfo** and you should see output along these lines

    ```
    {